RiverLikesMath/academic-starter-blog/content/post/interview-with-a-contractor/index.md

 **River**: Do you use math in your repair work?

 **Martin:** I use math literally every day, almost every hour that I work!
 I'm always measuring things.
-For example, if I have to build a wall 5 feet tall and I have a 1.5 inch bottom plate and an 1.5 inch top plate, and on top of that is a rafter or a joist, I have to add all those numbers to to know what the length of my vertical stud would be.
+For example, if I have to build a wall 5 feet tall, I have to calculate a bunch of numbers to figure out what the height of my vertical studs would be.
+The studs are on top of a piece of wood, and they have a piece of wood on top of them.
+So the studs would be a little shorter than 5 feet tall.

-{{< figure src="wallstuds.jpg" caption=" The wall studs are the long, standing pieces of wood in this picture.
+{{< figure src="wallstuds.jpg" caption=" Vertical studs are the tall pieces wood in this picture.
 'Looking Through Upstairs Bathroom Wall Studs' by Tim Ide is licensed under [CC BY SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/)." alt="A diagram of a wall panel.">}}

 It sounds real simple, but if you make a mistake, then the wall will be the wrong height.
 **River:** So what happens if the wall is the wrong height?

 **Martin:** Then I have to redo the wall, at my cost.
 I don't want to be making that kind of mistake.